Abdul Hafiz Ahad

 Bintara Abdul Hafiz bin Ahad (born 21 March 1987) is a Bruneian former footballer who played as a defender or midfielder.

 Career

 In 2007, Abdul Hafiz played for AM Gunners, the Brunei Premier League club with links to Prince Mateen, winning the second tier championship.
 He was also a member of the Brunei under-21 team competing as hosts for the 2007 Hassanal Bolkiah Trophy, managing to score against the Philippines in his three appearances.

 His league performances led to his selection for the Brunei national football team at the 2008 AFC Challenge Cup qualification matches held in the Philippines in May.
-Kwon Oh-son started Abdul Hafiz in all three matches, managing a 1–1 draw against Bhutan inbetween two defeats against the hosts and Tajikistan.
+Kwon Oh-son started Abdul Hafiz in all three matches, managing a 1–1 draw against Bhutan in between two defeats against the hosts and Tajikistan.

 Abdul Hafiz returned to league football at the age of 37 playing for MS ABDB of the Brunei Super League in the 2024–25 season.